- Professor Susan Radis (Chair) - ext. 3674

 AN-351 Cultures of the World (Variable; Variable; 3.00 Credits; S,I) An introduction to the variation in human cultural systems.
 A cultural perspective is used to examine diversity in band, tribal, chiefdom, and state level societies.
 Prerequisites: AN151 or AN254 or permission.

-AN-353 Archaeological Fieldwork (Summer; Irregular/On Demand; 2.00-4.00 Credits; S) An introduction to the ethics, principles and techniques of archaeological field research in the first half of the course.
-The second half is devoted to a practicum: actual excavations on both prehistoric and historic sites.
-Prerequisite: AN151.
+AN-353 Archaeological Fieldwork (Summer; Irregular/On Demand; 2.00-4.00 Credits; S) An introduction to the ethics, principles and techniques of archaeological field research that includes a practicum with actual excavations on both prehistoric and historic sites.

 AN-399 Special Topics (Spring; Yearly; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.